 At the same time as they were positive towards the principles behind the new typography, people such as Kirste, Clausen and the advertising artist Trygve M. Davidsen had several critical objections to what they considered to be the excesses of the style.
 They argued e.g. that the demand for only sans serif typefaces was too strict, because it would make it difficult to create unique, original printed matter – moreover, sans serifs were tiring to read in length.
 Some parts of the functionalist style were simply not functional, was a common perception.
 But without the excesses, it is a healthy style, Davidsen wrote in Propaganda in May 1931.

 But after the new typography had swept into the Norwegian graphic community in the years 1930–1931 without encountering much opposition, more fundamentally critical voices would gradually rise.
-An editorial in Nordisk Trykkeri-Tidende no. 12, 1931 entitled ‘Den nye smaksretningen’ uses expressions such as ‘massivness’, ‘improper pursuit of effect’ and ‘a caricature’ in its attacks on this new style.
+An editorial in Nordisk Trykkeri-Tidende no. 12, 1931 entitled ‘Den nye smaksretningen’ used expressions such as ‘massivness’, ‘improper pursuit of effect’ and ‘a caricature’ in its attacks on this new style.
 The magazine’s editor was B. A. Wium.
 ‘A little more of Gutenberg’s spirit won’t hurt," was an expressed opionion in another issue.

 Two books in the new style.
 To the left is the cover and title page of Knut Schjefstad’s Moderne Vindusreklame (Modern window advertisement) (1933), printed in Kirstes Boktrykkeri, Oslo.
 To the right, the title page of Bernt Heiberg’s Slik vil vi bo (How we want to live) from 1935, printed at Reistad & Sønn, Oslo. – The geometric sans serif typefaces on the two title pages shown here are respectively Berthold-Grotesk and Futura (Bauer).

 The international center of the new typography had been Germany.
 But in January 1933, the Nazis took power and put an end to all international, socialist and experimental artistic expressions.
 Blackletter typefaces were given prominence.
 Nordisk Trykkeri-Tidende, which editorially was negative about the new typography, in no. 3, 1934 favoured this change, and saw it as a postive part of a German national reconstruction.
-The newspaper wrote: ‘It will be interesting to see if these powerful conflicts are content to stay within Germany’s borders.’
+The magazine wrote: ‘It will be interesting to see if these powerful conflicts are content to stay within Germany’s borders.’

-The reactionary backlash in Germany probably contributed to curbing graphic modernism in Norway as well, but there was also a lot of work done in the new style in the following years.
+The reactionary backlash in Germany probably contributed to curbing graphic modernism in Norway as well, but there was a lot of work done in the new style also in the following years.
 And Kirste’s Håndbok for unge settere, annen del – aksidenssats (Handbook for young typesetters, second part – jobbing typesetting) from 1935 asserted the principles of the new typography with conviction.

 The new typography led to greater freedom and more appropriateness in the design.
 On the basis of the first radical principles it developed further, it became less dogmatic and rigid.
 And it had to settle for living side by side with the classic typography.
 But that's another story...